 Not everyone’s kids can be the next Evan or Ryan.

-And the sooner parents like you and I understand that becoming popular on YouTube doesn’t come overnight (or happen to everyone), the easier it is for us to decide if we’re going to allow our kid to star on his/her own channel.
+And the sooner parents like you and I understand that becoming popular on YouTube doesn’t come overnight or happen to everyone, the easier it is for us to decide if we’re going to allow our kids to star in their own channel.

-This is the same as influencers (kid models on Instagram becoming brand ambassadors), game-streaming stars or other internet sensations.
+This goes for influencers (kid models on Instagram becoming brand ambassadors), game-streaming stars, or other internet sensations as well.

-- Sell Photos – If your kid is a budding photographer, he/she can get paid for the work by licensing photos to stock photography sites like Shutterstock or iStock.
-You can also check out apps that pay for photos.
+- Sell Photos — If your kid is a budding photographer, they can get paid for the work by licensing photos to stock photography sites like Shutterstock or iStock.
+You can also check out other apps that pay for photos.

 - Become a Tester — Some kids earn money through jobs like product testing.
 Test websites, test video games, test Amazon products, and so on.